-Those who travel to Peru are usually those also stepping foot on the South America continent for the first time, since the country serves as an easy gateway to wider adventure.
+Those who travel to Peru are usually those also stepping foot on the South American continent for the first time since the country serves as an easy gateway to wider adventure.

 Peru is a diverse spectrum of landscapes beyond its famed jungle and highlands and the stretch of desert on the west coast.
 It dazzles with its Colonial architecture, marvels with mystery as people seek out its ancient Inca sites and the pilgrimage to Machu Picchu, and tempts people into its untouched nature from deep canyon to high mountain peak as travellers seek out adrenalin fuel with a view.

 My visit to Peru also marked my first time in South America.
-I searched high and low to gather all the information I needed to make sure I was capturing the scenic and historical highlights, making the most of my budget and time, as well as staying safe when South America still has a less than desirable reputation in parts.
+I searched high and low to gather all the information I needed to capture the scenic and historical highlights, make the most of my budget and time, and stay safe when South America still has a less than desirable reputation in parts.

 Here, I’ve pulled everything you need to know as a comprehensive one-stop Peru travel guide, from what to see and how much you spend, to safety and the most responsible, ethical travel choices you can make here.